-In the event of a campus emergency, all students, faculty, and staff members will receive emergency messages on wired and wireless telephones, cell phones, and computers.
-If no one answers the phone, a message will be left in the end user's voice mail.
+In the event of a campus emergency, all students, faculty, and staff members who have provided a cellphone number will receive an emergency text message and an email sent to their NewSchool account.
 Emergency contact information for the emergency notification system is collected from students, faculty, and staff.
 Each individual is required to ensure that their emergency contact information is updated with the Registrar's Office.